-Programs: Rick Knecht, Director of the Alutiiq Cultural Center a Repository, has developed a program in the Kodiak archipelago identification and inventory of archaeological sites, particularly Native corporation lands.
+Programs: Rick Knecht, Director of the Alutiiq Cultural Center and Repository, has developed a program in the Kodiak archipelago of identification and inventory of archaeological sites, particularly on Native corporation lands.
 He actively visits sites and obtains funding for salvage of endangered sites.
-The collections are housed in Alutiiq Cultural Center.
+The collections are housed in the Alutiiq Cultural Center.

 The Alutiiq Cultural Center's site identification effort involves working with site stewards in the communities of the area.
-Individual stewards monitor a few sites each and collect artifacts which has eroded out and are in danger of loss.
-This stewardship program voluntary and generates considerable local interest.
-The Cultuse Center shares information with land managers of the various villest corporations with the understanding that some degree of confidential is desirable.
+Individual site stewards monitor a few sites each and collect artifacts which have eroded out and are in danger of loss.
+This stewardship program is voluntary and generates considerable local interest.
+The Cultural Center shares information with land managers of the various village corporations with the understanding that some degree of confidentiality is desirable.

-The Alutiq Cultural Center and Repository in Kodiak, who construction costs were partly funded by Trustee Council, meets standards for curation promoted by the federal government and for American Association of Museums.
+The Alutiiq Cultural Center and Repository in Kodiak, whose construction costs were partly funded by Trustee Council, meets the standards for curation promoted by the federal government and the American Association of Museums.

-other comments: The Alutiiq Cultural Center and Repository 1 submitted a proposal to the EVOS Trustee Council to house the EVOS collections from Prince William Sound and Lower Cook Inlet.
-The proposal includes the development of the center's basement for storing to collection.
+Other comments.
+The Alutiiq Cultural Center and Repository has submitted a proposal to the EVOS Trustee Council to house the EVOS collections from Prince William Sound and Lower Cook Inlet.
+This proposal includes the development of the center's basement for storing the collection.